 - ¼ teaspoon ground nutmeg

-- 26 ounce can whole peeled tomatoes (crushed with hands, blitzed with an immersion blender or roughly broken up with a potato masher, about a 796 millilitre can or a little over 3 cups)
+- 1 (28-ounce) can whole peeled tomatoes, tomatoes blended with an immersion blender or roughly broken up with a potato masher before using

 - 2 bay leaves